PATIL-AMIT-UMAKANT/Object-Detection-Using-RCNN-YOLO/README.md

 YOLO and RCNN are two different types of object detectors.

-Yolo is a Single Shot detectors.
+Yolo is a Single Shot detectors like the name suggest You Looks Only Onces.
 RCNN is a Region based detectors.

 Yolov3 seems to have more accuracy than Rcnn.